 Mr Barry was a 79 year old man with a disability.
 He had been assessed by social services as needing home care assistance including cleaning and laundry services.
 Those services were initially provided to Mr Barry but were later withdrawn when the local authority had a shortage of funds.
 The authority wrote to around 1,500 people who were on the lowest priority level for the home care service, telling them that their service would be either reduced or withdrawn.
 Some of those people who were receiving their service under CSDP'70 sought a judicial review of the decision.

-When the Court of Appeal heard this case, it held that the duty to assess need could not be connected to the financial position of the local authority.
+When the Court of Appeal heard this case, it held that the duty to assess a need for services provided under Section 2 of the CSDP’70 could not be connected to the financial position of the local authority.

 The case then went to the House of Lords.
-The House of Lords held by a majority decision (3:2) that a local authority could take into account its own resources when assessing both the needs of a person with a disability and whether services (eg practical assistance in the home) had to be provided to meet that need.
-This meant that a local authority could, when its budget got tight, re-assess a person as having less need (because the council had less resources) by changing its eligibility criteria.
+The House of Lords held by a majority decision (3:2) that a local authority could take into account its own resources when assessing both the needs of a person with a disability and when deciding whether services (eg practical assistance in the home) had to be provided to meet that need.
+This meant that a local authority could, when its budget got tight, re-assess a person as having less need (because the council had less resources) by changing its eligibility criteria ie by raising the threshold required to be met for a need to be eligible for the provision of services .
 Then, even though her/his personal needs had not changed, the person may no longer be eligible for assistance and the service could be withdrawn or reduced.

 The Court held that services could not, however, be withdrawn without a re-assessment of need.

-This case diluted the statutory duty owed to chronically sick and disabled persons under Section 2 of the CSDP'70 and changed it from a duty to a mere discretion, until the case of R v East Sussex CC, ex parte Tandy (discussed below).
+Many argue that this case diluted the statutory duty owed to chronically sick and disabled persons under Section 2 of the CSDP'70 and changed it from a duty to a mere discretion.
+Until the case of R v East Sussex CC, ex parte Tandy (discussed below), the Barry case was the leading case governing when a local authority could take into account its own resources when making decisions about services provision.
 Although the Tandy case is the most recent in the area of resources, it was distinguished from the Barry case.
-This means that the Barry case is still the legal precedent in cases arising from the duty to meet need under Section 2 of the CSDP'70.
+This means that the Barry case is still the legal precedent in cases arising from the duty to meet need under Section 2 of the CSDP'70 (or the CSDP’78).